systemjs/systemjs/README.md

 * Import Maps (via the `applyImportMap` api).
 * [Tracing hooks](docs/hooks.md#trace-hooks) and [registry deletion API](docs/api.md#registry) for reloading workflows.

-_CommonJS module support is not currently supported, and is not generally advised - [Node.js native module support](https://nodejs.org/dist/latest/docs/api/esm.html) is always recommended where possible._
+_Loading CommonJS modules is not currently supported in this loader and likely won't be.
+If you find you need them it is more advisable to use [Node.js native module support](https://nodejs.org/dist/latest/docs/api/esm.html) where possible instead of the SystemJS Node.js loader._

 #### Extras